reproducibility-challenge/reproducibility-challenge.github.io/content/call_for_papers/_index.md

   16th, 2024** at the following form: **https://forms.gle/JJ28rLwBSxMriyE89**.
   This form requires that you provide a link to your TMLR submission.
 Once it gets accepted (if it isn’t already), you should then update the same form with your paper camera ready details.
-Your accepted TMLR paper will finally undergo a light AC review to verify MLRC compatibility.
 - We aim to announce the accepted papers by **May 31st, 2024**, pending decisions of all papers.

+## Camera Ready Process

+- After you have updated the form with your accepted TMLR paper, it will finally undergo a light AC review to verify MLRC compatibility.
+- We will publish a proceedings booklet post announcement of all decisions.
+- Accepted papers will be featured in our website along with 5-min companion videos.

 For query regarding MLRC 2023, contact us at [mlrc-2023@googlegroups.com](mailto:mlrc-2023@googlegroups.com).